MobileWalletProtocol/wallet-mobile-sdk/docs/docs/spec/batch.md

-# Batched request
+# Batch requests

+To improve UX by minimizing app switches,
-- allow client apps to make multiple requests at once
+MWP allows client apps to make requests with multiple actions at once.
-- to improve UX by minimizing app switching
-- Currently, CB wallet opens pop-ups sequentially to get user’s approval until the user signs all the actions requests or denies to sign any required action
+Wallets should return results in a single response message as well.
+Client can specify whether each action is required or optional to customize the flow.

 ## Action
-- Request can have multiple actions
+- A `Request` message has an array of `Action`s
-- Each action defines a single json rpc call with parameters
+- Each `Action` defines a single JSON RPC call with corresponding parameters in JSON format
+- `optional` boolean property to tell the host wallet to cancel the request if it fails to process non-optional action.

 ## ActionResult
-- Response has multiple ActionResult
+- A `Response` message has array of `ActionResult`s
+- `ActionResult` can be either
+    - success: JSON string
+    - failure: error code and message